-[Comment to Article 10.10.2: If an Athlete or other Person is alleged to have violated the prohibition against participation during a period of Ineligibility, the FIE shall determine whether the Athlete violated the prohibition and, if so, whether the Athlete or other Person has established grounds for a reduction in the restarted period of Ineligibility under Article 10.5.2.
-Decisions rendered by the FIE under this Article may be appealed pursuant to Article 13.2.
+[Comment to Article 10.10.2: If a Fencer or other Person is alleged to have violated the prohibition against participation during a period of Ineligibility, the FIE or its National Federations shall determine whether the Fencer violated the prohibition and, if so, whether the Fencer or other Person has established grounds for a reduction in the restarted period of Ineligibility under Article 10.5.2.
+Decisions rendered by the FIE or its National Federations under this Article may be appealed pursuant to Article 13.2.

-Where an Athlete Support Personnel or other Person substantially assists an Athlete in violating the prohibition against participation during Ineligibility, the FIE may appropriately impose sanctions under its own disciplinary rules for such assistance.]
+Where a Fencer Support Personnel or other Person substantially assists a Fencer in violating the prohibition against participation during Ineligibility, the FIE or its National Federations may appropriately impose sanctions under its own disciplinary rules for such assistance.]

-10.10.3 Withholding of Financial Support during Ineligibility received by such Person will be withheld by the FIE and its National Federations.
+10.10.3 Withholding of Financial Support during Ineligibility

-In addition, for any anti-doping rule violation not involving a reduced sanction for Specified Substances as described in Article 10.4, some or all sport-related financial support or other sport-related benefits
+In addition, for any anti-doping rule violation not involving a reduced sanction for Specified Substances as described in Article 10.4, some or all sport-related financial support or other sport-related benefits received by such Person will be withheld by the FIE and its National Federations.